 Budapest, Liszt Ferenc tér 8, 1061 Hungary

-This university for music was established more than a century ago by, you guessed it, renowned Hungarian composer Franz Liszt.
-The building is of course primarily a school—but its lively in-house concert series, including chamber music,...
+This university for music was established in 1875 by, you guessed it, renowned Hungarian composer Franz Liszt.
+The building is of course primarily a school—but its lively in-house concert series, including chamber music, student ensemble...

 Budapest, Liliom u.
 41, 1094 Hungary